rejetto/kvstorage/README.md

 - `constructor(options?)`
   - options:
-    - memoryThreshold: Above this number of bytes, a record won't be kept in memory at load (default: 1000).
+    - memoryThreshold: Above this number of bytes, a record is offloaded from memory (default: 1000).
     - bucketThreshold: Above this number of bytes, a record will be stored in a separate but common file, called bucket (simple Buffers are saved as binaries) (default: 10000).
     - fileThreshold: Above this number of bytes, a record will be stored in a dedicated file (simple Buffers are saved as binaries) (default: 100000).
     - rewriteThreshold: Above this percentage (over the file size), a rewrite will be triggered at load time, to remove wasted space (default: 0.3).